Rhythm Heaven Megamix

-Rhythm Heaven Megamix, (Note: Known in Japan as Rhythm Tengoku: The Best Plus (リズム天国 ザ・ベスト＋, Rizumu Tengoku: Za Besuto Purasu)) known as Rhythm Paradise Megamix in PAL regions and Rhythm World: The Best Plus in Korea, is a rhythm game developed and published by Nintendo for the Nintendo 3DS.
-It is the fourth game in Nintendo's Rhythm Heaven series and compiles stages from the series' previous entries; Rhythm Tengoku, Rhythm Heaven, and Rhythm Heaven Fever, as well as adding new ones.
-The game was released in Japan in June 2015 and in North America, Europe, Oceania, and South Korea throughout 2016.
-The game will be succeeded by Rhythm Heaven Groove for Nintendo Switch in 2026.
+Rhythm Heaven Megamix, (Note: Known in Japan as Rhythm Tengoku: The Best+ (リズム天国 ザ・ベスト＋, Rizumu Tengoku: Za Besuto Purasu)) known as Rhythm Paradise Megamix in PAL regions and Rhythm World: The Best Plus in Korea, is a rhythm game developed by Nintendo and TNX and published by Nintendo for the Nintendo 3DS.
+It is the fourth game in Nintendo's Rhythm Heaven series, following Rhythm Heaven Fever (2011) for the Wii.
+The game was first released in Japan in June 2015, and in North America, Europe, Oceania, and South Korea throughout 2016.